kaydol/FS_Vietnam/README.md

 #### Other features
 * If ACE is running, M16 rifles are going to jam a lot more.
 The aim is to provide authentic experience, of course.
 * M60 and M16 sounds were replaced by some sounds from vanilla game.
-The reason is the Unsung sounds were too unpleasant to the ear.
+The reason is the Unsung sounds were too unpleasant to ears.
 * Whenever a support mission is being started by the pilot, the players with radios and radio backpacks will be notified, and are expected to pass the news along to the rest of the group.

 #### Improvements to The Unsung Vietnam War mod